Forensic Scientist

 How to chemically distinguish between an original hand-written signature and a printed copy (the one that is scanned and then printed)

-Asked by rixy almost 8 years ago
+Asked by rixy about 8 years ago

 I'm sure document examiners could do this fairly easily but I don't know exactly how.
 I would guess that alternative light source (like infrared or ultraviolet spectrums) could show that there is no difference between the signature and the rest of the document.
 Or I believe thin-layer chromatography could show that the chemical makeup is the same.
 A Questioned Document Examiner could tell you much more.